nodejs/node/src/README.md

 * The current Node.js instance was not started by an embedder; or
-* The current Node.js instance was started by an embedder whose `v8::Platform` implementation also implement’s the `node::MultiIsolatePlatform` interface and who passed this to Node.js.
+* The current Node.js instance was started by an embedder whose `v8::Platform` implementation also implement's the `node::MultiIsolatePlatform` interface and who passed this to Node.js.

 <a id="binding-functions"></a>